etw3gh/dinesafeheroku/README.md

 Dinesafe is a system for restaurant inspections for the city of Toronto

+### Security

+#### Request Layer

+Calling the API by AJAX is locked to certain domains (web apps), which are stored in an environment variable

+> The client web app will sanitize user input before it reaches the rails app

+Calling from the browser is disabled.

+Calling by CURL requires an API key which is also stored in an environment variable

+#### Segment Layer

+Segments must conform to regex or the request will be 404'd

+#### Controller Layer

+A request will be rejected if it contains any hint of SQL injection (TODO)

+#### SQL Injection

+Apart from locking requests to known client apps, user input will be checked for SQL injection

+PostgreSQL reserved keywords are obtained by this query:

+    `SELECT word FROM pg_get_keywords() WHERE catdesc='reserved';`

 ### Data sources

 Restaurant inspections are made available once or twice a month as a zipped XML archive.